rackerlabs/rackspace-how-to/content/intro-to-databases/intro-to-databases-faq.md

 type: article
 created_date: '2018-02-27'
 created_by: Satyakam Mishra
-last_modified_date: '2018-04-06'
+last_modified_date: '2018-04-09'
 last_modified_by: Kate Dougherty
 product: Database Services
 product_url: https://www.rackspace.com/dba-services
 ---

-### Getting started
+### NoSQL databases

 #### Are NoSQL databases secure, reliable, and scalable?

 NoSQL databases offer greater scalability and higher performance than relational databases.
-In addition, the data model that NoSQL databases use address several issues that the relational model is not designed to address.
+In addition, the data model that NoSQL databases use addresses several issues that the relational model is not designed to address.
+For example, NoSQL databases are able to store semi-unstructured and unstructured data.

 However, in order to support reliability and security, developers must implement their own code, which makes NoSQL systems more complex.
 This